blabno/angular-sandbox/README.md

 Learning AngularJS
 ===

+Currently most advanced example is useCaseTree.html.
+To run it you will nedd to start web-server.js on node.js (see e2e tests section below) since it uses Ajax to load tree data.

 To run tests from IntelliJ Idea you need to first install "node.js", then from npm console install karma (previously known as testacular) (npm install -g karma).